open-source-labs/Chromogen/README.md

 At this time, we have no plans to introduce testing for async selectors; the mocking requirements are too opaque and fragile to accurately capture at runtime.

 By default, Chromogen uses atom and selector keys to populate the import & hook statements in the test file.
-If your source code does _not_ use matching variable and key names, you will need to pass the imported atoms and selectors to the ChromogenObserver component as a `store` prop.
+If your source code does _not_ use matching variable and key names, you will need to pass the imported atoms and selectors to the Chromogen component as a `store` prop.
 The installation instructions below contain further details.

 <br><hr>